 I needed an escape.
-A way to clear out the years of jazz baggage that had accumulated in the back of my mind, blocking my creative flow and preventing me from being happy in my musical exploration.
+A way to clear out the years of musical baggage that had accumulated in the back of my mind, blocking my flow and preventing me from being happy in my creative exploration.
 I love and fully appreciate the jazz tradition, my musical training and teachers that supported me and I know I would not be the person I am today without it.
 But I had lost the spark of making accessible music, stripped of pretense and agenda, music with honesty, humor and humanity.

 Then one day a friend showed me a keyboard he had purchased, an old Casiotone MT-100 from the mid-1980s.
 The sounds and look immediately transported me back to my childhood, sitting on a shag carpet in front of the tv playing Super Nintendo or watching campy sci-fi and horror films.
 As soon as I played the Vibraphone patch with the Bossa Nova groove through the “Graphic Equalizer”, I was hooked.
 I was flying through air obstacles in my Pilotwings jetpack, fighting Lo Pan in Big Trouble in Little China.
 The sounds of my youth reminded me of why I loved music so much.
 So, like many millenials before me, I turned to the internet and ordered my first Casio keyboard for $40.

 I was addicted.
 I began listening to old video game soundtracks and watched YouTube videos of effects pedal demos.
 I started amassing my army of small musical toys: the Suzuki Omnichord, Teenage Engineering’s Arcade PO-20, Critter and Guitari’s Pocket Piano, the Korg Volca Beats, and a smattering of delay, distortion and bit-crushing pedals.
 My music production/engineering skills were amateur.
 I enlisted the help of friend/musician/producer/engineer/Canadian Curtis Macdonald and we went to work on SHWILSON, one track at a time.